skooter500/BGE4Unity/Course/labs.md

 # Game Engines 2 (Game AI) Labs

+## Lab 2
+In this lab we will be making:
+- A forward Euler integrator function
+- A seek steering behaviour

+To complete the lab:

+- Clone the repo: https://github.com/skooter500/BGE4Unity and open the project in Unity3D
+- When you run the project you will notice that I have added a FPS camera controller to the camera.
+This allows you to move the camera around using keyboard and mouse look.
+- Take the time to study the code in FPSController to see how it works.
+- Create a GameComponent called Boid in the namespace BGE and attach it to the cube.
+This is kinda fiddley as Unity doesnt really understand namespaces.
+Figure out how to do this
+- Make a public field of type ```Vector3``` called ```seekTarget```
+- Give it a sensible initiav value in the constructor
+- Write a method ```Vector3 Seek(Vector3 target)```.
+This method should return a force to move the game object towards the target
+- Write code in the Update method that integrates the force.
+It should call Seek to generate the force.
+- Create another GameComponent called TargetUpdate and attach it to the camera
+- This GameComponent should set the seek target of the Boid script to be a point 20 units in front of the camera.

 ## Lab 1

 This is *Question 1* from the Christmas exam.
 Attempt to code a solution to this in Unity3D.